BumjunJung9287/Tensorflow/README.md

 I made this repository just to practice my own skill on Deep learning and to keep the record of my practice.

+the concepts I used in practice are following things - regression, classification, layered_learning, Normalization, dropout, relu, softmax_classification, CNN, Ensemble...